-The Stellaris® microcontroller includes two Synchronous Serial Interface (SSI) modules.
-Each SSI is a master or slave interface for synchronous serial communication with peripheral devices that have either Freescale SPI, MICROWIRE, or Texas Instruments synchronous serial interfaces.
+The Stellaris® Synchronous Serial Interface (SSI) is a master or slave interface for synchronous serial communication with peripheral devices that have either Freescale SPI, MICROWIRE, or Texas Instruments synchronous serial interfaces.

-Each Stellaris SSI module has the following features:
+The Stellaris SSI module has the following features:

-- Two SSI modules, each with the following features: - Master or slave operation - Programmable clock bit rate and prescale - Separate transmit and receive FIFOs, 16 bits wide, 8 locations deep - Programmable interface operation for Freescale SPI, MICROWIRE, or Texas Instruments synchronous serial interfaces - Programmable data frame size from 4 to 16 bits - Internal loopback test mode for diagnostic/debug testing
+- Master or slave operation - Programmable clock bit rate and prescale - Separate transmit and receive FIFOs, 16 bits wide, 8 locations deep - Programmable interface operation for Freescale SPI, MICROWIRE, or Texas Instruments synchronous serial interfaces - Programmable data frame size from 4 to 16 bits - Internal loopback test mode for diagnostic/debug testing default to be GPIO signals at reset., with the exception of the SSIOClk, SSIOFSS, SSIORX, and SSIOTX pins which default to the SSI function.
+The column in the table below titled "Pin Assignment" lists the possible GPIO pin placements for the SSI signals.
+The AFSEL bit in the GPIO Alternate Function Select (GPIOAFSEL) register (page 301) should be set to choose the SSI function.
+For more information on configuring GPIOs, see "General-Purpose Input/Outputs (GPIOS)" on page 278.